sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 Rules focus on process of different resolutions
 - Misses the point bc/ not looking at end goal
 - More importantly: *attestation* ** what ? [[Tessier2015_Chapter3-1.pdf#page=37&selection=79,29,79,74|page 37]]

+### **3.6 Methodology: Longitudinal and Cross-Sectional Studies**
+Longitudinal:
+- ie. (at least) once a month, an hour of data collection of child's *spontaneous* speech (playing w/ toys, storybooks)
+	- OR once every 6 months, larger group OR family member collecting daily ('diary)
+	-